bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 WHERE Name='Lego City harbour'
 ```

-The expression has of two parts here too: the first one (`insert`) specifies the new element, and the second one describes where to insert the new element.
+The expression consists of two parts here too: the first one (`insert`) specifies the new element, and the second one describes where to insert the new element.
 The new item can be added as a sibling or child of the specified item.

 Let us remove the `description` tag(s) from the description of every product.